-Subject Code 2MBA01 CIE Marks : 50

-Credits (Lecture Hrs/week) 04 SEE Marks: 100

-Total no. of Lecture Hrs 52 Exam Duration : 03 Hours
+Subject Code 2MBA01 CIE Marks : 50 Credits (Lecture Hrs/week) 04 SEE Marks : 100 Total no. of Lecture Hrs 52 Exam Duration : 03 Hours

-- To introduce the concepts, tools and applications of operations management. - To define the role and responsibilities of operations in relation to other functions. - To orient to quality management and quality control techniques. - To develop skills required to solve practical problems in operations. - To analyse cases and inculcate decision making capabilities.
+- To introduce the concepts, tools and applications in the area of operations management. - To understand the role and responsibilities of operations in relation to other functions. - To acquire knowledge about methods and techniques in operations. - To espouse the importance of quality management. - To characterise current trends in business that impact operations management. - To demonstrate the usefulness of operations through a blend of theory and numerical problems.